JNRowe/jnrowe.github.io/thoughts/metro_city.rst

 offline exhibit in a little gallery for other evening school art students.

 I can understand the sentiment in many ways, and perhaps should have seen it coming.
-When I saw people I knew in a visualisation I was ashamed, truly ashamed.
+When I saw a person I knew in a visualisation I was ashamed, truly ashamed.
 I mean not to the point of thinking it is appropriate to post all their personal details for the internet vigilantes, but enough that I knew I would not want to be linked to them through work or social circles.